Architect0711/AngularTutorial/AngularTutorial.md

 	@NgModule({
-	  declarations: [
+	  declarations: [...],
-		...
-	  ],
-	  imports: [
+	  imports: [...],
-	    BrowserModule
-	  ],
 	  providers: [CustomerService],
-	  bootstrap: [AppComponent]
+	  bootstrap: [...]
 	})

 ####Declare the Service as a Dependency in the classes where it is needed
-Now add the Dependency in the Components that need the Service using Costructor Injection
+Now add the Dependency in the Components that need the Service using Constructor Injection.
+Be sure to declare the Variable with a leading underscore (like  _*customerService* ), as this is a naming convention for variables injected with Dependency Injection.
+The Service can now be used to get the Customer Array.
+Again, this is a basic example with hardcoded data, in reality the Service would probably make an HTTP call to get some data or read the data from a database.

 *customers.component.ts*